 Unfortunately, my story is not unique

-A study in Obstetrics & Gynecology found that one in three women who are hospitalized with obstetric complications experience anxiety or depression symptoms.
+Anxiety and depression are even more common among pregnant women who experience pregnancy complications.
+A 2021 study in Obstetrics & Gynecology found that one in three women who are hospitalized with obstetric complications experience anxiety or depression symptoms.
 That’s double the rate of the general population.

 Patients in the study reported that their anxiety generally decreased as they adjusted to being in the hospital, while depression ebbed and flowed in intensity.
 We see this same trend in our patients, and it varies depending on their individual health, the gravity of their situation, and their ability to cope with stress and change.